andrejsstepanovs/bobik/README.md

 1. Install ffplay if you want to have audio output.
 2. Clone the repository from GitHub.
 3. Install the required packages using `pip install -r requirements.txt`.
-4. See `examples` to set up necessary environment variables and config yaml file.
+4. See `docs/examples` to set up necessary environment variables and config yaml file.
 5. Run the `run.py` script to start the AI Assistant.

 ## Windows